 There's just enough space on the desk top to fit my laptop, notepad, cup of tea, and my super cute terrazzo lamp/Pinterest UK award.
 Take a look.

 I bought the L'artiste Superheroine pencil case from Quill London.
-They no longer stock it but I love this almost-edible yellow textured version.

 With the addition of several pot plants to add some much needed greenery (two weeks in my home and still thriving ... that has to be a record) and a basket placed below for all my fabric and paper samples, it's a compact but creative space to work at.